jandom-devel/ScalaFixExamples/docker/instructions.md

   * `/home/scalafix/ScalaFix/core/src/test/scala/it/unich/scalafix/` contains the unit tests;
   * `/home/scalafix/ScalaFix/bench/src/main/scala/it/unich/scalafix/jmh/` contains benchmarks.

-You can run the benchmark with `sbt bench/Jmh/run <classname>` and the unit tests with `sbt test` from the `/home/scalafix/ScalaFix` folder.
+From the `/home/scalafix/ScalaFix` directory you can run  the unit tests with `sbt test` and the benchmarks with `sbt bench/Jmh/run <classname>`.